Massless and Partially Massless Limits in Quadratic Gravity: Introduction and motivations

 We are interested in studying an extreme regime in which we expect the Weyl-squared term to be non-negligible and the ghost dynamics to become important.
 In particular, we want to ask what is the limit of the action~\eqref{action-stelle} in which the Weyl-squared coefficient tends to infinity, i.e.,

 While this question may seem like just a mathematical curiosity, its answer proves to be very useful for understanding new physical features of the spin-$2$ ghost.
 As we will explain below, the limit $\beta\rightarrow \infty$ can be equivalently rephrased as a limit for the mass of the spin-$2$ ghost.
-This aspect allows us to make a comparison between Quadratic Gravity and standard ghost-free theories of massive gravity: we will learn that the ghost-like nature of the massive spin-$2$ field together with the property of renormalizability prevent strong couplings and the need of screening mechanisms that are typical of massive gravity theories~\cite{Hinterbichler:2011tt,deRham:2014zqa}.
+This aspect allows us to make a comparison between Quadratic Gravity and standard ghost-free theories of massive gravity: we will learn that the ghost-like nature of the massive spin-$2$ field together with the property of renormalizability prevent strong couplings and the need of screening mechanisms that are typically invoked in theories of massive gravity~\cite{Hinterbichler:2011tt,deRham:2014zqa}.

 We will clarify that a clean procedure to take the limit~\eqref{limit-beta} is to keep the canonically normalized fields fixed.
 This is similar to what happens in Yang-Mills theory where the coupling constant $g$ can either multiply the entire Lagrangian, i.e., $\frac{1}{g^2}\hat{F}_{\mu\nu}\hat{F}^{\mu\nu}$ where $\hat{F}_{\mu\nu}=\partial_\mu\hat{A}_{\nu}-\partial_\nu\hat{A}_\mu,$ or can be moved to the interaction vertices by rescaling the vector field as $A_\mu= \frac{1}{g} \hat{A}_\mu$ and $F_{\mu\nu}=\frac{1}{g}\hat{F}_{\mu\nu}$.
 The Lagrangian written in terms of the canonically normalized field $A_\mu$ is more convenient from a perturbative QFT perspective because the limit of zero interaction coupling, i.e., $g\rightarrow 0$ with $A_\mu\,=\,\text{fixed}$, would consistently give a free Lagrangian.
-Therefore, a convenient way to perform our analysis is to first recast eq.~\eqref{action-stelle} into an equivalent canonical form in which kinetic and interaction terms of all gravitational degrees of freedom (massless spin-$2$, massive spin-$2$ and massive spin-$0$) are explicitly identified.
-We will notice that the mass of the spin-$2$ ghost and all the interaction couplings depend non-trivially on the cosmological constant.
+Therefore, a convenient way to perform our analysis is to first recast eq.~\eqref{action-stelle} into an equivalent canonical form in which only second order derivatives appear and in such a way that the kinetic and interaction terms of all gravitational degrees of freedom (massless spin-$2$, massive spin-$2$ and massive spin-$0$) are explicitly identified.
+We will notice that the mass of the spin-$2$ ghost and all interaction couplings depend non-trivially on the cosmological constant.

 Let us explain the organization of this paper and briefly summarize the content of each section. \begin{description}